-Forming a FTC to serve as the trustee for a Dynasty Trust serves to institutionalize the personal, business and investment matters for a family while also preserving and instilling family values in those matters.
-Most, if not all, of the benefits of a FTC discussed in our first email installment equally apply to Dynasty Trusts.
+Forming an FTC to serve as the trustee for a Dynasty Trust serves to institutionalize the personal, business and investment matters for a family while also preserving and instilling family values in those matters.
 It is a permanent trustee solution.
-Additionally, a FTC offers personalized service, flexibility in managing concentrated positions and liability protection.
+Additionally, an FTC offers personalized service, flexibility in managing concentrated positions, and liability protection.

 From a Case Study perspective – consider the family with seven siblings at the second generation (“G2”).
 Each of the G2 siblings owned shares of the family business and wanted to set up Dynasty Trusts to pass the shares of the company to future generations.
 They quickly realized that each G2 sibling could select a different trustee.
 Each trustee could have a different perspective on the desired performance of the family business, have varying knowledge about the company and/or family, and have a different perspective on their willingness to hold a concentrated asset in the trust.
 The impact of separate trustees could result in additional distractions to management at the family business as the different trustees reach out requesting information or questioning management decisions.
 Instead, the family established a Family Trust Company with a Board consisting of Family Branch Representatives as well as some independent, trusted advisors.
 The trusted advisors also served on various committees of the FTC.
 The Family Trust Company Board elects the Directors on the Board of the family owned business as well as oversees the Committees responsible for i) directing the investing of any liquidity in the trusts; ii) distributing assets from the trusts; and iii) providing educational programming to the beneficiaries of the trusts (family members).